lsst/ap_verify/doc/lsst.ap.verify/datasets-creation.rst

 * The :file:`raw` and :file:`calib` directories contain science and calibration data, respectively.
   The directories may have any internal structure.
-* The :file:`templates` directory contains an :ref:`LSST Butler repository<butler>` containing processed images usable as templates.
+* The :file:`templates` directory contains a :ref:`Gen 2 LSST Butler repository<butler>` containing processed images usable as templates.
   Template files must be ``TemplateCoadd`` files produced by a compatible version of the LSST science pipeline.
 * The :file:`refcats` directory contains one or more tar files, each containing one astrometric or photometric reference catalog in HTM shard format.
+* The :file:`preloaded` directory contains a :ref:`Gen 3 LSST Butler repository<lsst.daf.butler-using>` with calibration data, templates, refcats, and any other files needed for processing science data.
+  If the dataset supports both Gen 2 and Gen 3 processing, the contents of :file:`preloaded` should be equivalent to those of :file:`calib`, :file:`templates`, and :file:`refcats` (and may link to them to save space).
+  It must not contain science data, which belongs only in :file:`raw`.

 The templates and reference catalogs need not be all-sky, but should cover the combined footprint of all the raw images.